fschuindt/blog/about/index.md

 <div style="height: 60px;"></div>

 <p>I started to learn programming in 2003 and in 2006 I got my first contract.
 Since 2010 I've been working professionally as a software engineer.
-At my current fulltime position I'm dividing myself between software development and devops.</p>
+At my current fulltime position I'm mainly working with Elixir development, but I'm also in charge for all the Kubernetes infra.</p>

 <div style="height: 20px;"></div>